Title and statement of responsibility area

 Further accruals are possible, but not expected.

 Preferred citation: [Identification of item], D.A.
-MacRae fonds, MS-13-57, Box [box number], Folder [folder number], Dalhousie University Archives, Halifax, Nova Scotia, Canada.
+MacRae's correspondence regarding the first issue of Dalhousie Alumni News, MS-13-57, Box [box number], Folder [folder number], Dalhousie University Archives, Halifax, Nova Scotia, Canada.

 Standard number area